-- 1. Lift the seatback up and push it rearward to lock it in place. - Push and pull the top of the seatback to be sure it is locked into position. - 3.
+- 1. Lift the seatback up.
+Make sure the center seat belt and latch do not get trapped behind the seat.
+Push the seatback rearward to lock it in place. - A red tab near the seatback lever retracts when the seatback is locked in place. - 2.
+Push and pull the top of the seatback to be sure it is locked into position. - 3.
+Reconnect the center seat belt mini-latch to the mini-buckle.
+Do not let the belt twist. - 4.
+Pull on the center seat belt to make sure the mini-latch is secure. - 5.
 Repeat the steps to raise the other seatback, if necessary.